Clinical Services Hereditary Cancer

 How are samples sequenced?

-An in-house bioinformatic pipelines have been developed to include but not limited to detection of single nucleotide variants (SNVs), indels and copy number variants (CNVs).
+Bioinformatic pipelines have been developed to include but not limited to detection of single nucleotide variants (SNVs), indels and copy number variants (CNVs).

 To ensure high confidence in the results, key performance parameters have been determined through extensive validation of the Cell3 chemistry.
+Performance criteria is available upon request.

 The report

 The UKAS accredited clinical report provides detailed information on clinically significant findings, with information on variant interpretation, classification, impact of results and any further recommended actions.
-This is provided in a clear and concise document underpinned by Best Practice Guidance UKAS ISO 15189:2022 standards.

 Genetic counselling